tecmarek/aruco-inventory/README.md

 - In the apriltag-js-standalone/Makefile the tagStandard52h13.c file has to be included in the APRILTAG_SRCS definition by removing the corresponding -e term.

+# Using the Python listings
+To use the included python listings you need a Python installation with tkinter support for example `apt install python3-tk`.

+After that follow these steps:

+1. Install virtualenv `pip install virtualenv`
+2. Create a virtual environment `virtualenv venv`
+3. Activate the environment `source venv/bin/activate`
+4. Install the requirements from requirements.txt `pip install -r requirements.txt`

+## Layout generator
+The layout generator can be used to create custom layouts like the ones provided in the layouts folder.
+To customise the generation change the values under "Generator settings" in the listing an run it.

 # Generating needed ssl key pair
 Run the following command in the src folder: